-Entrance Fee Option Amount of Entrance Fee Amortization Schedule Standard \$ The Entrance Fee, less an initial 4% administrative charge paid to us, will be amortized, accrued and transferred to us at 2% per month for 50 months after which time the Entrance Fee is fully amortized and you are not entitled to a refund.
-90% Refund \$ The Entrance Fee, less an initial 4% administrative charge paid to us, will be amortized, accrued and transferred to us at 1% per month for 10 months.
+Entrance Fee Amount of Amortization

+Option Entrance Fee Schedule

+The Entrance Fee, less an initial 4% administrative

+Standard \$ charge paid to us, will be amortized, accrued and transferred to us at 2% per month for 50 months after which time the Entrance Fee is fully amortized and you are not entitled to a refund.
+50% Refund \$ The Entrance Fee, less an initial 4% administrative charge paid to us, will be amortized, accrued and transferred to us at 2% per month for 25 months.
+Upon termination of Your Agreement, you will be entitled to a refund that shall not be less than 50% of the Entrance Fee paid, less the 4% administrative fee.
+90% Refund \$ The Entrance Fee less an initial 4% administrative charge paid to us, will be amortized, accrued and transferred to us at 1% per month for 10 months.
 Upon termination of your Agreement, you shall be entitled to a refund that will not be less than 90% of the Entrance Fee paid, less the 4% administrative fee.

-^{}Prior to payment, we reserve the right to deduct from any refund charges owed to us.
+Prior to payment, we reserve the right to deduct from any refund charges of owed to us.
+Your choice of Entrance Fee Option is: ·